Happy International Women’s Day!

 Valarie Kaur – powerful, powerful speaker.
 If you are ever feeling hopeless, watch her on YouTube.

 There are so many more – from Audre Lourde to Roxane Gay; Linda Sarsour to Caitlin Moran.
 And Jenny Lawson.
-(Let’s Pretend This Never Happened made me sob from laughter.
+(The book Let’s Pretend This Never Happened made me sob from laughter.
 Sobbing.
 Tears running down my cheeks, clutching my stomach from laughter.
 Reading that book is some serious self-care.)